MahadShahid8/Privacy-Policy/privacypolicy.md

 Information Collection and Use

-The app does collect any personally identifiable information.
+The app does collect personally identifiable information.

 - What type of data: